baileymh/pf1e-content/README.md

 - 147 Universal Monster Rules

-- 146 buffs and variants
+- 160+ buffs/debuffs and variants

 - GM Quick Reference compendium, with commonly used/confused rules for easier time GM'ing.
 As well as some tips for working in Foundry, and for contributing towards this and other rules/modules using Changes.